 Tips And Tricks

-Making homemade poutine is simple, but a few key techniques will take it from good to restaurant-quality.
+Making Canadian poutine fries is simple, but a few key techniques will take it from good to restaurant-quality.
 From achieving crispy fries to crafting a rich, smooth gravy, these expert tips will help you make the best poutine at home:

 - Use Fresh Cheese Curds.
 For the most authentic taste, use fresh white cheddar cheese curds.
 They should be slightly soft and squeaky when you bite into them.